-The Community Outreach efforts of the Junior League include working with agencies to plan special events through our Community Outreach Committee, providing free CPR classes and providing additional support through our Ready Hands project
+The Community Outreach efforts of the Junior League include working with agencies to plan special events through the Community Outreach Committee, providing free CPR classes and providing additional support through the IMPACT Placement project.

 Community Outreach Committee

-The Community Outreach Events Committee, is responsible for planning, publicizing and executing several volunteer events that are beyond our 35 current community projects.
+The Community Outreach Events Committee, is responsible for planning, publicizing and executing several volunteer events that are beyond the League’s 32 current community projects.
 These events are scheduled throughout the year and have included The Polite Bite: An Etiquette Dinner; Childspree; the Blood Drive; Minor League Day; and the AJLI-sponsored Kids in the Kitchen event.
 The team additionally plans and coordinates any drives or collections for community agencies.
-The planned activities for the 2019 – 2020 League year will be announced shortly.
+The planned activities for the 2023 – 2024 League year will be announced shortly.

-This project enables the League to assist community agencies that do not have a need for League volunteers on an ongoing basis but may have a need to staff a one or two-day special event or have a one-time need for extra volunteers.
+This project enables the League to assist community agencies that do not have a need for League volunteers on an ongoing basis; however, may have a need to staff a one or two-day special event or have a one-time need for extra volunteers.
 Volunteers work in a variety of short-term assignments with many different community agencies.
 Agencies may request volunteers by submitting the online form.
-For more information click here.
+For more information, click here.